Benevento: Papal rule

 Benevento passed to the papacy peacefully when the emperor Henry III ceded it to Leo IX, in exchange for the pope's consent to the establishment of the Diocese of Bamberg (1053).
 Landulf II, Archbishop of Benevento, promoted reform, but also allied with the Normans.
 He was deposed for two years.
 Benevento was the cornerstone of the papacy's temporal powers in southern Italy.
 The papacy ruled it by appointed rectors, seated in a palace, and the principality continued to be a papal possession until 1806, when Napoleon granted it to his minister Talleyrand with the title of sovereign prince.
 Talleyrand was never to settle down and actually rule his new principality; in 1815 Benevento was returned to the papacy.
 It was united with Italy in 1860.

 Several popes personally visited Benevento.
 In 1128 Honorius II tried inviting Roger II of Sicily into the city in order to discuss peace terms, however, Roger refused to enter the city, for he felt unsafe within the city.
 Thus the two instead met on a bridge near Benevento.
 Only a year later, the city revolted against the Papal rule and Honorius had to beg Roger for assistance.

 In 1130, Anacletus II fled from Rome to the safety of Benevento after hearing that his rival, Innocent II was gaining recognition in the north.
 When Anacletus created Roger the king of Sicily, he granted Roger the right to conscript the citizens of the city into military service, despite city itself remaining under Papal rule.
 The declaration was not well received, as the citizens became afraid that the city was about to be annexed into the newly found kingdom.
 Therefore, when Roger made his move against Robert of Capua and began the civil war, Benevento sided with Robert and ousted Anacletus's supporters from the city.

 Manfred of Sicily lost his life in 1266 in battle with Charles of Anjou not far from the town, in the course of the Battle of Benevento.

+Revolution and brief republican rule

+In the 19th century, cultural developments in the city had caused the rise of an active bourgeoisie and contributed to the stagnation of the patrician class.
+This allowed liberal fervour in the Kingdom of the Two Sicilies, driven by the revolutionary organisation of the Carbonari, to spread to the region.

+In the light of the 1820 unrest in the Two Sicilies, which had forced the kingdom to liberalise, the Carbonari stimulated the revolution in Benevento.
+The Republic of Benevento was declared in July 1820 and the progressive Spanish constitution was adopted by the new nation.

+Benevento requested twice to be incorporated into the Two Sicilies, though these attempts were rejected both times as the nation refused to negotiate the affairs of Benevento except through the Pope, who they continued to recognise as sovereign over the area.

+In the spring of 1821, the short-lived republic was militarily occupied by the forces of the Austrian Empire which intervened in south Italy to restore Benevento to Papal rule.